-(b) PC2 - Return on Invested Capital (ROIC)
+(c) PC3 - Return on Invested Capital (ROIC)

-ROIC is calculated as Earnings before Interest and Tax, less related tax and minority interests, divided by capital employed.
+ROIC is calculated as Earnings before Interest and Tax, less related tax and minority interests, divided by average capital employed.
 It is expressed as a percentage.
-ROIC for 2014 was 9.2%, and the executives are being incentivised to grow this to 10.05% by 2017.
-ROIC has been chosen as a performance hurdle as the Board believes that a primary focus in coming years should be improvement in the return from the substantial investments the Company has made in its offshore markets.
+Sonic's ROIC for 2017 was 8.1%.
+ROIC has been chosen as a performance hurdle as the Board believes that a primary focus in coming years should be improvement in the return from the substantial investments the Company has made into its businesses.